-- Love coconut? - Use coconut oil instead of regular oil for a more intense coconut flavor.
-See this lentil zucchini recipe on my website!
+- Love coconut? - Use coconut oil instead of regular oil for a more intense coconut flavor just as I have in this zucchini kootu recipe.

-- Kid friendly - Smash the chickpeas before tossing them in the spices.
-You kid will love it as finger food!
+- To make it kid friendly, smash the chickpeas before tossing them in the spices.
+Your kid will the texture of mashed chickpeas.

-- Other beans: This recipe works well with black eye beans, brown chickpeas and dried yellow peas.
+- Other beans: This recipe will work well with black eye beans, brown chickpeas and dried yellow peas.